tonyest/Prospress/readme.txt

 **Feedback** - Traders in your marketplace can rate each other after a transaction and view each other's feedback to gain confidence when entering a transaction.

-See all the great features on the [Prospress Features page](http://prospress.org/features/).
+See all the great features on the Prospress [Marketplace Features](http://prospress.org/features/) page.

 = Want to know more? =

-Read the plugin's [FAQ](http://wordpress.org/extend/plugins/prospress/faq/) or visit the project's site - [Prospress.org](http://prospress.org).
+Read the plugin's [FAQ](http://wordpress.org/extend/plugins/prospress/faq/) or visit the [Prospress Marketplace Plugin](http://prospress.org) website.

 = Get Involved =